rambasnet/Python-Fundamentals-Lab/labs/functions/thelastproblem/README.md

 ## Type and fix the code

+1. Create an empty file named `thelastproblem.py` and `test_thelastproblem.py` in `thelastproblem` folder.
-1. Update thelastproblem.py file and fix all fixmes.
+2. Type the contents provided in `thelastproblem.py` and `test_thelastproblem.py` files and fix all fixmes.
 Write #fixed# after each #fixme.
-2. Follow best programming practices by using proper white spaces, comments, etc.
+3. Follow best programming practices by using proper white spaces, comments, etc.

 ```txt
 IMPORTANT: Never ask the user telling what data to enter for Kattis problems.
 Kattis knows what to enter.